 Dendritic cells (DC) play a critical role in the generation of adaptive immune responses.
 Dendritic cells excel at presenting antigen to naive T lymphocytes.
 Large numbers of highly active DC are necessary for prevention and/or treatment of cancer and infectious diseases.
 Current processes for generating mature DC from peripheral blood mononuclear cells (PBMC) involve incubating PBMC with GM-CSF plus IL-4 for one week followed by monocyte-conditioned medium for two to seven days.
 These processes are inefficient, expensive and do not uniformly generate DC with full functional activity.

-The invention is further described in Ishii KJ et al., "Genomic DNA released by dying cells induces the maturation of APCs," J. Immunol.
+- Ishii, K. J., et al. Genomic DNA released by dying cells induces the maturation of APCs.
+J Immunol.
 2001 Sep 1;167(5):2602-7.
+PMID: 11509601

 FDA Technology Transfer Program